 Snowshoeing in Crested Butte and Gunnison

-Snowshoeing has exploded in popularity in 2021.
-Snowshoeing is the perfect pandemic activity because it allows you to safely exercise outdoors while maintaining social distance.
+Snowshoeing has exploded in popularity.
 Snowshoeing doesn’t take any special skills; anyone who can walk can snowshoe.
 Going snowshoeing is a unique way to explore Colorado’s trails and public lands that most people only visit in the summer.
 Gunnison and Crested Butte have many trails that are open to snowshoers.
 We’ve put together a Gunnison Valley snowshoeing guide to help you pick a trail and learn more about this fun and easy outdoor sport.
 Keep reading to learn how to explore this pristine corner of Colorado via snowshoes.

 Colorado’s best snowshoe trails